Byskov-Soft/fifo-calc/README.md

 and buyng prices in the order the apples were bought.

 ```
-We sell all of 10 apples we bought first
+We sell all of the 10 apples we bought first
 10*$3 - 10*$2 = $30 - $20 = $10 profit

 Then  we sell 5 of the 10 apples that  were bought later